sunfounder/galaxy-rvr/docs/source/lesson4_motor.rst

 Course Objectives
 ----------------------
 * Understand the basic principles of motors and the characteristics of the TT motor.
-* Learn to control the TT motor using the Arduino UNO and a motor driver board.
+* Learn how to control the direction and speed of the TT motor.
-* Practice designing and building a propulsion system based on the TT motor.
+* Understand how the GalaxyRVR Shield controls six motors.

 Course Materials
 -----------------------

 * SunFounder R3 Board
 * TT Motor
-* Expansion board with TC618CS motor driver chip
+* GalaxyRVR Shield
+* Battery
+* USB Cable
 * Arduino IDE
 * Computer